 and more.
 We proudly represent residents in the St. Joseph County area.

 Let our dedicated team help you recover your rightful compensation.

 Contact our firm to schedule a

-free case consultation with our South Bend car accident attorneys at the Wruble Law Group.
+free initial case consultation with our South Bend car accident attorneys at the Wruble Law Group.